Visa Traveler

 Exceptions

 When you are using a sponsor for your visa application, you will, of course, mention that you know your sponsor.
-Example: US tourist visa using a sponsor.
+Example: A UK visitor visa using a sponsor.

 —